sanjukj36/zinfog_django/README.md

 ![7](https://github.com/sanjukj36/zinfog_django/assets/85171419/2d9ef0b1-5957-4110-93e0-2dccad17a821)
 Customer Section
 (Home Pager)

   Here you can view list of product that are presented also you by clicking "Add to cart" you can move that product cart page also using Cart link you can get cart page
 ![8](https://github.com/sanjukj36/zinfog_django/assets/85171419/5dcdc089-64a0-4bf0-a028-c176d5fb37c2)
 Customer Section
 (Cart)

   Here you can view list of product that add to cart under that there is form to fill your Address use that submit but will order placed and peoduct in the cart will deleted
 ![9](https://github.com/sanjukj36/zinfog_django/assets/85171419/71d143ee-a896-4464-8f4f-8fb5d6511fe2)
 Customer Section
 (Order)

- it will show the product that placed order and it status as 'Approved', 'Shipped', 'Delivered'
+ It will show the product that placed order and it status as 'Approved', 'Shipped', 'Delivered'
 ![10](https://github.com/sanjukj36/zinfog_django/assets/85171419/05d6d767-240f-49bc-add8-0654bb098347)